Development of the State & Barrow County Fire Marshal's Office

 With 119 lives lost, the Winecoff fire remains the deadliest hotel fire in the history of the US, and had the 3rd most lives lost during a fire incident at the time of Truman’s Fire Prevention Conference.
 The fire and Truman’s Conference changed the way the fire code was viewed and implemented all over the United States, and Georgia was certainly no exception.

 Currently the State of Georgia Fire Marshal’s Office operates with 37 Certified Fire Inspectors to cover 159 counties within the State of Georgia.
 Due to the extremely high demand for building inspections, the state fire marshal’s office mandated that any county or city government that reaches 80,000 in population must provide their own agencies Fire Marshal’s Division.
 This division will be deputized by the state’s office to enforce all building codes and regulations set forth by the state of Georgia, with the ability to enforce any county or city ordinances placed by the local government.

-In 2018 Barrow County Emergency Services and Barrow County Board of Commissioners established the Barrow County Fire Marshal’s Office.
+In 2018 Barrow County Fire Department and Barrow County Board of Commissioners established the Barrow County Fire Marshal’s Office.
 At the beginning of the Barrow County Fire Marshal’s Office in order to meet the rapidly growing rate of the county the Fire Marshal’s Office solely focused on new construction coming into Barrow County.
-However due to the alarming right of growth the fire marshal’s office has sense evolved to have 1 full time fire marshal (Captain Glen Cain) 1 full time fire inspector/fire investigator (Lieutenant Joseph Rinke) & 1 part time fire inspector/fire investigator (Lieutenant Jessie Knight).
+However due to the alarming right of growth the fire marshal’s office has sense evolved to have 1 full time fire marshal (Captain Jessie Knight) 1 full time fire inspector/fire investigator/plans examiner (Lieutenant Will Wiggins) & 1 full time inspector/fire safety educator (Lieutenant Shawne Gum).

-These three make up the Barrow County Emergency Services Fire Marshal’s Office, and have been tasked with the duties of such:
+These three make up the Barrow County Fire Departments Fire Marshal’s Office, and have been tasked with the duties of such: